 More about help with health costs

-All pregnant mums in Scotland should receive free Healthy Start vitamins.
+All pregnant mums in Scotland should receive free vitamins.
 These are specifically designed for pregnant and breastfeeding women.

 You don't need to apply.
 Ask your midwife for your free vitamins.

-Healthy Start vouchers can be used in some shops in exchange for milk, fruit and vegetables.
+Best Start Foods payment card can be used in some shops in exchange for milk, fruit and vegetables.

-You may be entitled to Healthy Start food vouchers if you're pregnant and:
+You may be entitled to a Best Start payment card if you're pregnant and: